-There was an increase in the number of direct marketing complaints from 22 in 2016/2017 to 30 in 2017/2018.
-Of the 30 complaints received, most involved alleged breaches by real estate agents with 8 received from the public by the Code Oversight Committee while 22 were received by Code Subscribers.
+There was a decrease in the number of direct marketing complaints from 30 in 2017/2018 to 21 in 2018/2019.
+Of the 21 complaints received, most involved alleged breaches by real estate agents with 8 received from the public by the Code Oversight Committee while 13 were received by Code Subscribers.

-Of the complaints received, 10 were found to be substantiated; an increase on the 6 breaches found in 2016/2017.
+Of the complaints received, 11 were found to be substantiated; a slight increase on the 10 breaches found in 2017/2018.
 In all cases these were first breaches by the firms responsible attracting a warning and a requirement to undertake training on their obligations under the Code with an emphasis on the prohibition of direct marketing.